 Perform a backup from the VM group for the VM that hosts an application.

 Note: Perform full or incremental backups for VM groups (subclients) that are configured for application-aware backups.
 Synthetic full backups are not supported.
 For hypervisors that use Indexing Version 1, scheduled synthetic full backups are converted automatically to full backups for VM groups and subclients that are configured for application-aware backups.
 (This change was made in Service Pack 18 and more recent feature releases.)

 An application-aware backup includes two backup operations:

 - The virtual machine is backed up.
-This VSA backup can be any backup type.

 - The VSA backup automatically triggers a backup of the application using IntelliSnap.
 The application backup is always a full backup, regardless of the backup type chosen for the VM.